 The most common complaint of the stereotypical white punjabi clad Bhodrolok while sipping his morning cup of tea and peeking at the headlines of an early morning newspaper.
 Don’t try guessing at the cause for this sudden concern – it’s just a general complaint to the wall or the passing mosquito or the maid or maybe to the wind around him, that signifies that the world in general has not lived up to the Bengali gent’s high standards!

 EKTU GHUMOTEO DEYNA

 [DOESN’T EVEN LET ME SLEEP A BIT!]

-This complain can come from your Bong mum in the afternoon if someone rings the doorbell and disturbs her siesta, your Bong dad if the newspaper guy chucks in the paper-roll 5 minutes before the agreed hour and minute, your Bong grandparent during almost any time of the day.
-Most iterations of this dialogue are of course aimed at the music loving or movie buff or guitar playing Bong dude or dudette who creates any sound higher than 50 decibels within a Bong premises.
+This complain can come from anyone in your Bengali family.
+Your Bengali mum in the afternoon, if someone rings the doorbell and disturbs her siesta.
+Your Bengali baba if the newspaper guy chucks in the paper-roll 5 minutes before the agreed hour and minute.
+Your Bengali grandparents during almost any time of the day.
+Most iterations of this dialogue are of course aimed at the music loving or movie buff or guitar playing Bong dude or dudette who creates any sound higher than 50 decibels within the premises.

 AGEKAR DINER MOTO ETA EKDOMI NOY